The Wrestler: An Unrealized Potential; (at least from where I was sitting)

 It is of no coincidence that Mel Gibson’s “The Passion of the Christ” is mentioned in this film.
 Though briefly, and, only once, it is purposeful in that the director of this film hopes to have the suffering of Randy realized by the moviegoer.
 It is here, with the idea of sympathy from the viewer, [a pathos realized for the story to succeed in its telling] where the dilemma for Aronofsky exists, and where the reference to Gibson’s “Passion” is ironically relevant.

-Gibson’s film, in giving to us his story of Christ’s suffering, concentrates on the ‘how’ and not the ‘why’ of his protagonist.
-Gibson concentrates his efforts on showing us the actual graphic depiction of a crucifixion.
+Gibson’s film, in giving to us his story of Christ’s suffering, concentrates on the ‘how’ of his protagonist’s suffering.
+The film spends its time showing us the actual graphic depiction of a crucifixion.
 For art, this approach becomes flawed, for part of what we humans come to art for is an experience of suffering, necessarily a vicarious experience.
 If all we are given are images composing [a] crucifixion, what would cause us to feel anything for the specific person suffering if we are not given his story?

 For Gibson’s approach to work — the story must already be known; the audience already having a knowledge of the ‘story’ before even entering the theatre.
 With the person of Christ, this is possible.
 We care despite not being given the story of Christ’s life here, by the director, in this film being shown before us only because we are inclined to “already know the story”.
 The director knows this, and, is thus afforded this “luxury of neglected story line”—– for we are able to tap into an already-existing (however fraught with controversy) story line template.
 The director then, can concentrate on giving us the far-easier-to-produce shock-value graphic tale.